 CCLA has implemented an Environmental Management System (EMS) in line with the requirements of the internationally recognised voluntary standard ISO 14001:2015 to effectively manage these impacts and to show continuing commitment to the protection of the environment.

 We recognise that there are environmental, social and ethical issues associated with our activities.
+We aspire to excellence in promoting best practice to minimise impacts, and generate positive results where possible through investment and procurement decisions.

-In particular, CCLA as a firm aims to:
+In particular, CCLA aims to:

 • reduce its impact on the environment through the use of energy saving initiatives, in cooperation with the landlord of our head office building